desktop/desktop/docs/technical/the-great-stores-migration.md

  have to setup the `AppStore` into the right state
  - **readability** - by extracting code into functions with meaningful names, the flow of data in `AppStore` becomes easier to reason about

+At this point we're still not into shaping our code to fit the `redux` pattern, but decomposing `AppStore` to extract functions might help us uncover candidates for the next stage.

 ### Stage 4 - Introduce `redux` to handle some dispatcher work